The Seven Heads of Gog Magog

 The seven heads have awoken.

-From 14th October to 4th November 2014, every Tuesday and Friday, I uploaded seven musical tracks of unknown origin.
-I also attempted to elucidate each of these recordings in an accompanying blog post.
+From 14th October to 4th November 2014, every Tuesday and Friday, I uploaded seven recorded songs.
+I have named these recordings The Seven Oracles of Gog Magog.
+I also attempted to elucidate each of these songs in an accompanying blog post.

-Each of the seven mythologically polymorphous blog posts does not reveal the ‘true’ meaning of each recording, rather it attempts to speculate on the nature of it’s enigma.
-Together the posts explore – with the help of my ‘beast-mates’ and the stories of Jane Ellen Harrison, Orpheus, Syd Barrett, Rat and Mole, TC Lethbridge and others – the possibility of a return to a golden age of the ‘real gods’, and to life itself.
+Each of my seven mythologically polymorphous blog posts does not reveal the ‘true’ meaning of each recording, rather it attempts to speculate on the nature of it’s enigma.
+With the help of my ‘beast-mates’ and the stories of Jane Ellen Harrison, Orpheus, Syd Barrett, Rat and Mole, TC Lethbridge and others, the blog as a whole explores the possibility of a return to a golden age of the ‘real gods’, and to life itself.